mathieu-lacage/mathieu-lacage.github.io/content/library.md

 This is a must-read to understand the practicalities of testing and debugging in software

-### Debugging: the 9 Indispensable Rules for Finding Event the Most Elusive Software and Hardware Problems
+### Debugging: the 9 Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems

 [David J. Agans](https://www.goodreads.com/book/show/3938178)

 Despite the absurd title, this is a terrific book about debugging in general.
-This is an entertaining and easy read, most probably the book that I have had the most success to get others to read it.
+This is an entertaining and easy read, most probably the book that I have had the most success to share with others.

 ### Find the bug: A Book of Incorrect Programs